Holardiplenty123/Music-Operation-Analysis-Excel/README.md

 - ✅ Full DAX measure
 - ✅ Power Query transformation pipeline across 3 tables
 - ✅ Full analytical Word report with executive summary, findings, and recommendations

 ---

-## What I Would Do Next With More Data

-- **Add dimension tables** for artists, tracks, genres, and devices to enable full content and platform analysis
-- **Build a churn prediction model** using pre-churn listening behaviour signals (declining duration, rising skip rate)
-- **Segment fraud cluster users** by behaviour severity rather than a binary flag, to distinguish mild anomalies from confirmed bot activity
-- **Add cohort analysis** to track how user behaviour evolves from signup month through to churn or retention

----